yhasshi/Supervised_RKHM/README.md

 # Supervised learning in RKHM
-Code for "Learning in RKHM: a C*-Algebraic Twist for Kernel Machine"
+Code for "[Learning in RKHM: a C*-Algebraic Twist for Kernel Machine](https://proceedings.mlr.press/v206/hashimoto23a.html)" by Yuka Hashimoto, Masahiro Ikeda, and Hachem Kadri

 ## Setup